jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 ## Event collection

-Event collection refers to the process of gathering data about events within Tracardi.
+Event collection refers to the process of gathering data about events within ThamesThrive.

 !!!
 Note "Example of an event"